 Specialized analytical techniques have been applied to the study of surfactants themselves and their critical micelle concentration.

-Several studies have made on the effect of dispersant content on oil fingerprinting and analysis.
+Several studies consider the effect of dispersant content on oil fingerprinting and analysis.
 Findings are that there are differences caused by dispersants, however higher-molecular weight biomarkers do not appear to be affected.